 A Brief Intro to Sea to Sky

 Sea to Sky Meeting and Association Management specializes in the creative planning and management of associations, conferences, exhibitions, and special events throughout British Columbia, across Canada, and around the world.
 We are an award-winning company that offers a comprehensive range of services tailored to the specific needs of our clients.

-Sarah Lowis, President of Sea to Sky Meeting and Association Management, started the company in 2001 out of a desire to provide conference and event management services at a level of professionalism well above other providers.
+Sarah Lowis, Founder and Impact Officer of Sea to Sky Meeting and Association Management, started the company in 2001 out of a desire to provide conference and event management services at a level of professionalism well above other providers.
 She recognized a niche for defining events as a strategic tool in an organization’s ability to achieve goals, not just as an excuse to get together.

 The association management side of the company was a natural extension, as Sea to Sky was working year after year with associations and their boards to help manage their annual events.